Rodin Younessi: Racing career

 Younessi began racing motorcycles at a young age and also competed in sports car racing.
-In 2011 he competed in the U.S. F2000 National Championship for Pabst Racing Services and JDC Motorsports in the series' National Class.
-He made seven starts finishing the season Fourth (4th) in championship standing in the National Class with a best finish of 12th overall in race 2 at Road America.
-In 2011 he also competed in the pair of F2000 Championship Series races at the Mid-Ohio Sports Car Course.
+In 2011, he competed in the U.S. F2000 National Championship for Pabst Racing Services and JDC Motorsports in the series' National Class.
+He made seven starts finishing the season fourth in championship standing in the National Class with a best finish of twelfth overall in race 2 at Road America.
+In 2011, he also competed in the pair of F2000 Championship Series races at the Mid-Ohio Sports Car Course.
 In 2012 Younessi formed his own team to compete in the Firestone Indy Lights series and announced that he would compete in the full season.
 However, Younessi ultimately only made two race starts, at the season opener in St. Petersburg and in June in Detroit.
 He finished 21st in points.
 He also competed in Baltimore driving a Le Mans Prototype Challenge Car in the American Le Mans Series.

-In 2013 Younessi is competing in the Blancpain Endurance Series in a McLaren MP4-12C.
+In 2013, Younessi competedin the Blancpain Endurance Series in a McLaren MP4-12C.
 In the first race of the season in Monza, Younessi set the fastest lap time in the second qualifying in a field of sixty cars.
-In May 2013 it was announced that Younessi would compete in the 2013 24 Hours of Le Mans.
-His team's Nissan powered Oreca 03 finished in 32nd place, 11th in the LMP2 class.
+In May 2013, it was announced that Younessi would compete in the 2013 24 Hours of Le Mans.
+His team's Nissan powered Oreca 03 finished in 32nd place, eleventh in the LMP2 class.

 Personal

 Younessi began his professional career in the software industry after receiving degrees in Computer Science and Electrical Engineering.
 He continued his education by attending law school.
 After receiving his Juris Doctor he was admitted as a member of the Florida and Federal Bar.
 In 2006, Younessi was knighted and received the title of Chevalier by the Order of St. John of Jerusalem, Knights Hospitaller for his various charitable activities and contributions.
 Pursuing his passion for MotorSports he switched professions by owning and operating motorsports dealerships, including some of the highest volume Harley-Davidson dealerships in America, San Diego Harley-Davidson, Los Angeles Harley-Davidson, Top Rocker Harley-Davidson, Seminole Harley-Davidson, Falcons Fury Harley-Davidson, Raging Bull Harley-Davidson, Miracle City Harley-Davidson, Mulholland Harley-Davidson, Treasure Coast Harley-Davidson, and Space Coast Harley-Davidson.
 He also owns a Lamborghini dealership in Palm Beach.

 Younessi has one child a son named Dariyan Rodin Younessi who started his racing career at the age of four with Karting.
-He is married Mehrnoush Younessi.